nhsuk/manage-vaccinations-in-schools/adr/00002-begin-with-a-monolithic-application-architecture.md

 - The use of a well known (by the team) framework that is optimised for delivering webapps quickly will accelerate the development of the service prototype.
+- Performance (smaller JS bundle, and runs better on clients with slower CPUs)
+- Better accessibility.
+- Progressive enhancement would make this solution work for more users.

 #### Cons: